 ARTICLE 10.
 DEFAULT AND REMEDIES

 10.1 Early Termination.
 If a Triggering Event (defined in Section 10.2) occurs with respect to either party at any time during the term of this Agreement, the other party (the “ Notifying Party”) may (i) upon two Business Days written notice to the first party, which notice shall be given no later than 60 Days after the discovery of the occurrence of the Triggering Event, establish a date on which any or all transactions selected by it and this Agreement in respect therof will terminate (“Early Termination Date”), and (ii) withhold any payments due in respect of such transactions; provided, upon the occurrence of any Triggering Event listed in items (iv) of Section 10.2 as it may apply to any party, all transactions and this Agreement in respect thereof shall automatically terminate, without notice, as if an Early Termination Date had been immediately declared.
 If an Early Termination Date occurs, the Notifying Party shall in good faith calculate its damages, including its associated costs and attorneys’ fees, resulting from the termination of the terminated transactions (the “Termination Payment”).
 The Termination Payment will be determined by (i) comparing the value of (a) the remaining term, quantities and prices under each such transaction had it not been terminated to (b) the equivalent quantities and relevant market prices for the remaining term either quoted by a bona fide third party offer or which are reasonably expected to be available in the market under a replacement contract for each such transaction and (ii) ascertaining the associated costs and attorney’s fees.
 To ascertain the market prices of a replacement contract the Notifying Party may consider, among other valuations, any or all of the settlement prices of NYMEX Gas futures contracts, quotations from leading dealers in Gas swap contracts and other bona fide third party offers, all adjusted for the length of the remaining term and the basis differential.
 All terminated transactions shall be netted against each other and upon the netting of all terminated transactions, if the calculation of the Termination Payment does not result in damages to the Notifying Party, the Termination Payment shall be zero.
 The Notifying Party shall give the Affected Party (defined in Section 10.2) written notice of the amount of the Termination Payment, inclusive of a statement showing its determination.
 The Affected Party shall pay the Termination Payment to the Notifying Party within 10 Days of receipt of such notice.
-At the time for payment of any amount under this Article 10, each party shall pay to the other party all additional amounts payable by it pursuant to this Agreement, but all such amounts shall be netted and aggregated with any Termination Payment payable hereunder.
+At the time for payment of any amount under this Article 10, each party shall pay to the other party all additional amounts payable by it pursuant to this Agreement or any other agreements, but all such amounts shall be netted and aggregated with any Termination Payment payable hereunder.
 If the Affected Party disagrees with the calculation of the Termination Payment, the issue shall be submitted to arbitration and the resulting Termination Payment shall be due and payable within three days after the award.